 Centipede bites are rare, and healthcare teams may be unfamiliar with caring for these patients.
 However, expedient and adequate pain control will significantly improve the patient’s symptoms.
 This approach will allow for appropriate care of wounds and monitoring for systemic complications.
 Full care can often be provided primarily in the emergency department by the emergency department physician/nurses, but specialist consultation may be necessary if myocardial ischemia or local wound necrosis occurs.

-In summary, centipede bite management requires the efforts of an interdisciplinary team that includes physicians, specialists, specialty-trained nurses, and pharmacists, collaborating and communicating as a unit to provide optimal outcomes for each case.
+In summary, centipede bite management requires the efforts of an interprofessional team that includes physicians, specialists, specialty-trained nurses, and pharmacists, collaborating and communicating as a unit to provide optimal outcomes for each case.
 [Level V]

 |||Ombati R,Luo L,Yang S,Lai R, Centipede envenomation: Clinical importance and the underlying molecular mechanisms.
 Toxicon : official journal of the International Society on Toxinology.
 2018 Nov; [PubMed PMID: 30273703]|